Permafrost/Tundra/readme.md

 Services for manipulating com.wm.data.IData objects:

+    # removes all null values from the given IData document
+    tundra.document:compact($document)

     # returns true if the two IData documents are equal (contain the same keys
     # and values)
     tundra.document:equal($document.x, $document.y)